Alcohol and Substance Abuse Evaluation

 • What is the maximum number of drinks you had on any given occasion during the last month?

-A positive response is when drinking reaches these levels:
+A positive response is reached when drinking attains these levels:

-One very brief modification of the MAST, which has a reported sensitivity of 91%, requires a positive response to 1 of the following 2 questions:
+One very brief modification of the MAST, which has a reported sensitivity of 91%, requires a positive response to one of the following two questions:

 • Have you ever had a drinking problem?